wtsia/Blog-Site/roverblog/content/posts/java-oop.md

   - use Eclipse to generate default Swing application (Final Lab):
     - File>>New>>Create Java Project>>New>>Project Explorer>>New>>Other>>Swing Designer>>Application Window
 - It is helpful to review Discussion posts, homework assignments, group projects and quizzes.

+# Objects and Classes
+## ArrayList
+Common Methods:
+- `add()`: Create space for and add the element at the end of the list.
+- `get()`: Returns the element at the specified list location known as the index.
+Indices start at 0.
+- `set()`: Returns the element at the specified list location known as the index.
+Indices start at 0.
+- `size()`: Returns the number of list elements.